Looking for the best things to do in the Toronto Distillery District?

 It takes a few hours for the candles to cool down so you have to come back later to pick it up, but they can hold it in-store for up to a week.

-At $75 per person, it’s a little more on the expensive side, but it’s one of those activities worth doing at least once!
+At $90 plus tax per person, it’s a little more on the expensive side, but it’s one of those activities worth doing at least once!

-3. Grab a quick lunch at Wildly Delicious
+Grab lunch and shop local at Wildly Delicious

-Once you’re ready to eat, enjoy a sandwich at Wildly Delicious.
+Once you’re ready to eat, enjoy a delicious sandwich at Wildly Delicious.

 I’ve only had their grilled cheese, but it was probably one of the best grilled cheeses I’ve ever had.